nawaf-ibrahim6/Dota/README.md

 These tools and libraries were integral in performing the data analysis and creating the visualizations for this project.

+## PySpark Implementation

+In addition to the original Python and Pandas implementation, a new version of the project has been added which uses PySpark for data processing.
+PySpark is a Python library for Apache Spark, an open-source, distributed computing system used for big data processing and analytics.
+The PySpark version of the project can be found in the pyspark_implementation folder.

 ## How to Use